 Learning how to build a gaming PC isn’t just an immensely satisfying experience, it also means you can tailor your build to your own personal needs.
 And it’s pretty easy, too.
-No longer do you have to mess about with jumper switches, northbridges, and clock timings – you just need a little guidance, a little patience, and the right components.
-As for the rest, you’ll find it’s like putting together a LEGO set as we guide through how to build a PC.
+No longer do you have to mess about with jumper switches, northbridges, and clock timings – even SLI is a thing of the past.
+Nowadays, you just need a bit of guidance, a little patience, and the right components to find out that building a gaming PC is a lot like putting together a LEGO set.

-PC builders often have supply deals with different manufacturers meaning you might not be able to get the exact combination of the best graphics card, best motherboard, best gaming CPU, memory, and SSD for you – what we consider to be the ‘best’ components for one person is often not the same as what’s the ‘best’ for another.
-We’ve put together some of the best combinations in our best gaming PC build guide.So by learning how to craft your own gaming PC build can ensure each component suits your requirements perfectly – whether you just want something to run CS:GO at a high refresh rate, or a rig capable of running the notoriously demanding Cyberpunk 2077.
+By learning how to craft your own gaming PC build, we can ensure each component suits your requirements perfectly – whether you just want something to run CS:GO at a high refresh rate, or a rig capable of running the notoriously demanding Cyberpunk 2077.

 Build your own gaming PC and there are no limits apart from your imagination – and, er, supply, for the next few months at least.
 It will also foster a beautiful little bond between you and the new gaming PC you helped bring into the world.